11 steps for PR crisis management

 Yes, some are hard to predict, or admit to...

 “Our product is perfect in every way.
-A product recall is not going to happen.”
+A product recall is never going to happen.”

 If you can’t be brutally honest, we may as well stop now.